Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

     <tr>
       <td style="text-align:left">campaignclassic.timeout</td>
       <td style="text-align:left">No</td>
-      <td style="text-align:left">Specifies the amount of time to wait for a response from the Adobe Campaign Classic registration server.
+      <td style="text-align:left">Specifies the amount of time to wait for a response from the Adobe Campaign Classic registration or tracking server.
       </td>
     </tr>
     <tr>